 Following her automobile wreck, Ms. P. suffered permanent injuries to both her neck and jaw.
-Unfortunately for Ms. P, her health insurance was cancelled not long after, through no fault of her own.
+Unfortunately for Ms. P, her health insurance was canceled not long after, through no fault of her own.
 When Ms. P. secured a new policy, the insurer excluded coverage for treatment related to her neck and jaw.
-Ms. P. could no longer afford, what amounted to more than $300.00 per month, in accident-related treatment.
+Ms. P. could no longer afford, in what amounted to more than $300 per month, an accident-related treatment.
 She was only 43 at the time of her wreck.

-The insurance company for the at-fault driver offered to settle the claim for a paltry $8,000.00 and argued that it was “just a whiplash.”
+The insurance company for the at-fault driver offered to settle the claim for a paltry $8,000 and argued that it was "just a whiplash."
 Heintz & Becker took the case to trial.
-Realizing the severity of Ms. P.’s injury, a Sarasota County Jury returned a verdict on her behalf in the amount of $250,000.00, an amount well above the Defendant's policy limit.
+Realizing the severity of Ms. P.'s injury, a Sarasota County jury returned a verdict on her behalf in the amount of $250,000, an amount well above the defendant's policy limit.
 Ms. P. now has the financial security she so desperately needed.

 Contact Our Personal Injury Attorneys - Our Bradenton Injury Lawyers Can Help